kkwong44/brainpower/README.md

 ## Testing

-**Unit Tesing**
+**Unit Testing**

 Unit testing was used to test individual feature of the game.
-It test each feature to ensure the operation is functioning as expected.
+It tests each feature to ensure the operation is functioning as expected.

 Click [here](readme/testing/report-unit-testing.md) for the unit testing report.

-**Funtional Testing**
+**Functional Testing**

 The functional testing is to ensure the site and the game is behave as expected.